 Many people love their implants!
 Here are some of the reasons why: You don’t have to remember it — once it’s in, it’s in for three years.
 That means no trips to the pharmacy, and no daily alarms on your phone for three whole years.
 And what’s more, it’s invisible.
-That’s right, no one can see it in your arm, and there’s no pill you’re taking or thing you’re inserting into yourself before sex.
+That’s right, no one can see it in your arm, and there’s no pill you’re taking or thing you’re inserting into yourself.
 That means no one else has to know you have it.

 It also doesn’t interrupt you in the moment, which is a problem some people have with condoms.
 Finally, the hormones it’s releasing into your body often makes you have lighter periods (one in three people using the implant will have their periods stop altogether after one year) and it can improve PMS symptoms as well as pain from endometriosis.

 What About Side Effects?

 As with all hormonal birth control options, there are some potential side effects to consider.
 Some people experience irregular bleeding (which could be spotting or longer/heavier periods) for up to the first year.
 Less common side effects include acne, weight gain, changes in appetite and slibido, depression, anxiety, headaches, dizziness, nausea, tender breasts, vaginal dryness, pain in your pelvic/back region, ovarian cysts, and some pain/discoloration where the implant is.